RedHatInsights/insights-data-schemas/docs/internal-pipeline/rules_service_messages.md

 # Messages produced by Rules service

-Rules Service runs rules for all archives synced in DataHub (Ceph) bucket.
-It reads messages from `[qa|prod]-archive-synced` Kafka topic to know about incoming archives in Ceph and it will download the archive from DataHub (Ceph) bucket.
+Rules Service runs rules for all archives synced in Internal Ceph bucket.
+It reads messages from `[qa|prod]-archive-synced` Kafka topic to know about incoming archives in Ceph and it will download the archive from Internal Ceph bucket.

 The result of the applied rules is sent to `[qa|prod]-insights-rules-results` Kafka topic.